chrisdemars/personal-goals/README.md

 2. Write more blog posts.
 3. Up my JS skills.

-# June 13th, 2016
+# June 20th, 2016

 ### This Week's Goal: Start lorem ipsum generator. :hammer:

 ## Things I'll Do This Week:
-- [x] Start and finish slides for Refresh Detroit lightning talk.
-- [ ] Order my gun.
+- [ ] Read a couple more chapters in one of my books.
-- [ ] Get some dickies.
+- [ ] Find something I can work on for the Hood.ie project.
-- [x] Order clothes from Sullen.
-- [ ] Order business cards.
+- [ ] Start my lorem ipsum generator.
-- [x] Purchase ticket to All Things Open conference, if I can find cheap AirBNB.

 ### Things I'll Do This Month: June 2016
 - [ ] Create aliases in my terminal.